cezi/julianowe-eu/_works/kana.md

 03 Tests<br />
 04 Design</p>"

-  text2: "<p>The journey began a client, a middle-aged woman who is a frequent traveler for leisure and business and needed a tool to help her purchase multiple tours in one.</br></p>"
+  text2: "<p></br></p>"

 # Research
 description3:
   title: Taking off
-  text1: "<p>Interviews</br></br>
+  text1: "<p>IThere are many reasons for why people travel, most of them revolve around leisure and getting refreshed after long weeks of work or school.
+Good vacations should cater to our needs, so not a single worry occupies our minds.
+</br></br></p>"
-Our initial step involved understanding our client's preferences, and to achieve this, we developed a screener accompanied by a scripted questionnaire.</br></br> The questionnaire contained: preferences in travel modes, past travel experiences, trip organization, assessments of travel agent services, and the overall experience of purchasing a tour.</br></br>
+  text2: "<p>To get a good understanding of frequent travelers' needs our team developed a screener accompanied by a scripted questionnaire.
+The questions involved preferences in <b>travel modes, past travel experiences, trip organization, assessments of travel agent services, and the overall experience of purchasing a tour.</b></br></br>
-We conducted face to face interviews with five individuals.</p>"
+We conducted face to face interviews with five individuals.
-  text2: "<p>Hypothesis</br></br> The interviews helped us conclude the most important problem and hypothesis.</br></br>
-Problem: Planning many trips is time consuming and troublesome.</br></br>
-Hypothesis: The process of booking a trip is too long and complicated.</br></br>
-Goal: Creating easy and personalized search engine for holiday booking.</p>"
+</p>"

 gallery-research-one:
   - assets/img/blog/blog6.jpg